garcia-nacho/ONTAssembler/README.md

            ├── file2.fastq.gz
 </pre>

-Optional Parameters
+## Optional Parameters
-Illumina Hybrid Polishing: Place paired-end reads in data/input/illumina_R1.fastq and data/input/illumina_R2.fastq.
+**Illumina Hybrid Polishing:** Place paired-end R1 and R2 fastq.gz files alongside the ONT files.
+Note that files containing the strings *"_R1"* and *"_R2"* will be exluded from the first steps of the pipeline and only used on the Illumina polishing steps

-Threads: Modify THREADS in run_assembly.sh (default: 16).
+**Threads:** Modify THREADS in run_assembly.sh (default: 16).

 Genome Size: Adjust GENOME_SIZE in run_assembly.sh (default: 4.1m).